-The outflow of particles and gas from a star, occurring at varying rates and by a variety of processes, throughout its lifetime.
+Mass loss is the outflow of particles and gas from a star, occurring at varying rates and by a variety of processes, throughout its lifetime.
 Bipolar flows are often associated with protostars, while powerful stellar winds blow from T Tauri stars, giants, and supergiants.
 Ejected material builds up as a disk around a Be star or as a shell around a Gamma Cassiopeiae star; in late evolutionary star it may give rise to a planetary nebula.
 More violent ejection accompanies a nova or supernova explosion.
-Mass loss may also occur through the outer Lagrangian point in a contact binary or an overcontact binary (see close binary).
+Mass loss may also occur through the outer Lagrangian point in a contact binary or an overcontact binary.